pcal43/pico8/pico8-home/README.md

 - fix timing of bin ejections so they animate out rather than blinking to next spot
 - MOAR LEVEL DESIGN
 - game flow, edit controls
-- create class for 'actors', probably rename to just item (vs itemType)
 - change clock to repeater.  rebroadcasts with fixed delay in directions not triggered from.  triggering again resets the count?
 - animate belts
-- convert Map methods to be Position-based

 ## more tiles
 - transmitter.  maybe 3 different colors
 - diverter
-- sensor.  not a belt - should be a box with same exit rules as others.  pulses when item enters.
 - sensor-filter.  sensor that only pulses when specific item type enters?
 - wiring (redstone)
 - pusher?  push item to next conveyor belt over?  how does timing work?  how does it actually make things interesting